KevinTheMix/CheatSheets/# IT/Microsoft.NET/C# Asynchronous Programming.md

 * `await` = suspends current context & non-blockingly yields control back to caller whilst waiting for an asynchronous operation to conclude (a Task result)
   * If the awaited task is already completed (or is _extremely fast_), the current context is not captured and the execution continues immediately/synchronously
   * When the task completes, the captured context is restored and the remaining code is executed within that context
   * There may be no statements left in the method, but it **still needs execution time to exit**, hence potential deadlocks if the captured context is blocking
+  * Any code before first await is executed **synchronously** as (background) asynchrony only starts then (compiler will complain if no awaits are found, making method synchronous instead)
   * [A method with multiple await statements will pause itself and resume its caller multiple times](https://stackoverflow.com/a/18445829)
 * `lock` = renders a portion of code atomic, providing thread-safety for sets of indivisible operations in a _concurrent_ context (or usually more complex shared memory configuration)